inexcii/loopme-android-sdk/install-tracking-sdk/README.md

 # LoopMe Install-Tracking-SDK #

+To support tracking your app download, LoopMe offers a tracking SDK for clients.

 Integrating the LoopMe install tracking SDK is very simple and should take less than 5 minutes.

 NOTE The LoopMe SDK requires a minimum of Android 2.2 (API Level 8).